GifflarJS-Framework/core/README.md

 - Example: `gifflar make:script myscript`: Will create the script file inside 'scripts' folder.

-This command allows you to create deploy scripts to configure static smart contracts deploys.
+This command allows you to create deploying scripts to configure static smart contracts deploys.
 When you create a script, the framework will rename the file inserting a number in the filename to identify the deploy order.
 This means, if the filename parameter was `myscript`, and this is the first script to be created, the refactored filename will be `0_myscript`.
-If this was the second script to be created, the refactored name would be `1_myscript` and so on.
+If this is the second script to be created, the refactored name will be `1_myscript` and so on.

-The script will already have a default content, so you should update the content and build your own customized script with the right contract deploy args.
+The script will already have a default content, so you should update the content and build your own customized script with the right contract deploying args.

 Script's default content: